SAP/spartacus-docs/_pages/telco/cost-estimation.md

 ## Components

-The following new and updated components must be enabled in the TUA backoffice to appear on the Spartacus TUA storefront:
+The following new and updated components must be enabled in the TUA Backoffice to appear on the Spartacus TUA storefront:

 | Component   Name             | Status  | Description                                                                                                                        |
 |--------------------------------------|---------|------------------------------------------------------------------------------------------------------------------------------------|